tkhq/docs/docs/integration-guides/export-wallets.md

 ## Export as Private Keys

-Turnkey also supports exporting Wallet Accounts and Private Keys as raw private keys.
+Turnkey also supports exporting Wallet Accounts and Private Keys as private keys.

 ### Wallet Accounts